 Atocha station – the busiest in Spain

 Located just a few minutes from the centre of the capital, Madrid Atocha station sees around 18 million passengers pass through its doors each year.
-Split across several levels, and high-speed services depart from both the upper and ground floors – boarding for trains from Madrid to Barcelona is located on the upper floor.
+Split across several levels, high-speed services depart from both the upper and ground floors – boarding for trains from Madrid to Barcelona is located on the upper floor.

 For my trip, I arrived at the station just after 17:00.
-Although my train – the AVE 3181 – left Madrid at 18:00, I decided to arrive almost an hour earlier to have plenty of time to wander around the station and pass the security check without rushing.
+Although my train – the AVE 3181 – left Madrid at 18:00, I decided to arrive almost an hour earlier to have plenty of time to wander around the station and pass the security checks without rushing.
 As I was travelling on a Friday afternoon, I assumed it would be busier than usual in the centre of Madrid.

 To Barcelona in just two and a half hours

 Before I get into the details of my trip, it’s worth pointing out that although I travel a lot by train, I’d never made the journey from Madrid to Barcelona on an AVE high-speed service before.
 In fact, my friends and family had spent years wondering why I normally drive to Barcelona considering how far it is and how boring the A2 is – I’ve never been able to give them a good excuse.

 So, back to the review.
 For this trip, I bought an Elige ticket in Estándar (Standard) Class that cost me just over €90.
 Although it may seem a lot, travelling by car between Madrid and Barcelona is quite expensive when you consider the cost of tolls and how the time you spend driving and the difficulty of parking in Barcelona adds to your fuel consumption.
 Plane tickets aren’t cheap either – unless you buy in advance with a low-cost airline, the price of the Iberia Puente Aereo (a dedicated Madrid to Barcelona air route) will easily exceed the cost of round-trip AVE tickets.